Pivee/Pivee/README.md

 ### Hi there 👋

-- I'm currently working as a Backend Engineer for WireApps and CareIQ.
+- I'm currently working as a Backend Engineer for WireApps.
 - I've been writing Typescript code mainly, and I love it!
 - My favourite backend framework so far is NestJS. 🐈